Kyriosity/read-write/dev/.net/+readme/cs_lacks.md

 </details>

 Such feature will be also useful for run-time object composition.

-## Basic exception, messages and guards
-To begin with it could be proof of `>0` for collection sizing.

 ## Math
 Native [Math](https://docs.microsoft.com/en-us/dotnet/api/system.math) is pretty scarce, and 3d-party libraries aren't in the state of the art.